Protect Sensitive Data and Enforce IT Cybersecurity Across Your Institution

 - Data privacy governance

-What costs are associated with cyberattacks on higher education institutions?
+What costs are associated with cyberattacks on educational institutions?

 However, data, intellectual property and research are no longer stored in a single, central location managed by an IT manager or CISO.